 Language option modules (20 credits each)

 Most linguistics modules require you to have taken certain modules in your first and second year.
-In some of these, you can choose to focus on a language of your choice.
 The list below demonstrates some of the modules that are running this year:

 Linguistics modules (20 credits each)